unixist/randumb/README.md

 # Cryptostalker example
 This tool uses the randumb library to monitor a filesystem path and detect newly-written files.
 If these new files are deemed random and occur at a fast enough rate (configurable), then it notifes you.

 I implemented this initially using linux's inotify facility.
 This allows a file write event to be filtered on IN_CLOSE_WRITE, which occurs when the file is finished writing.
 I'd prefer to use auditd to alert on new file writes since it can also give the process ID of the writer.
-Although auditd can place a recursive watch similar to inotify, I don't know if auditd can alert on a file only *after* all writes are complete and only if it was opened for writing.
+That'd allow the process to be killed if we have enough confidence that it's probably bad.
+(Although auditd can place a recursive watch similar to inotify, I don't know if auditd can alert on a file only *after* all writes are complete and only if it was opened for writing.)

+Notes:
-I'd be stoked if someone can show me how to get auditd to behave optimally for this use case!
+* I'd be stoked if someone can show me how to get auditd to behave optimally for this use case!
+* cryptostalker may incorrectly identify compressed files as encrypted files.
+I haven't found this to be true in my testing, but I can only imagine that given a quality compressor and the right type of data input this will yield some false positives.
+You can always tweak the `RAND_THRESHOLD`s in randumb.py to your liking.

 ```bash
 # Run with only --path parameter defaults to a detection rate of 10/60seconds
 vagrant@precise64:~/randumb$ python cryptostalker.py --path /home